Masonic Ego - Positive Or Negative ?

 In all of our Masonic Bodies, we have an altar where each of us has

-learned his lessons of brotherhood, love, tolerance, and
+learned his lessons of brotherhood, love, tolerance,

 relief.
 At this same altar, we all took an oath to place an arm

-around a Brother and give him due and timely notice of all approaching
+around a Brother and give him due and timely notice

 problems or dangers.